n400peanuts/leverhulmeNDL/exp1/exp1README.md

 Dependent variable:

 Accuracy on a speeded four-alternative forced choice test (3AFC) on:
--	Novel unseen stimuli (generalization).
+-	Novel unseen stimuli (generalization task I).

 Contingency judgement ratings (cue-outcome association estimation) on:
--	Trained stimuli and labels
+-	novel unseen stimuli (generalization task II)

 #### 3)	Hypothesis: ####
 Predictions are guided by modelling and previous experiments described in Ramscar 2010 study and Masa’s 4a experiments.